marknugent/nuge-portfolio/README.md

 # Hello

 This is the code for my personal website.
-It's nothing fancy.

 I used modernizr, lightbox2, bourbon/bitters, jquery, and Claudia Romano's [back-to-top](https://codyhouse.co/gem/back-to-top/) thingy.